chomnr/blog/content/blog/technical-breakdown-brute.md

 }
 ```

-Implementation example for the `Individual` model:
+Implementation for the `Individual` model:

 ```rust
 impl Reportable<BruteReporter, Individual> for Individual {